wpXtreme/wpdk/index.md

 For example, you can insert here the declaration of a specific class that handles all stuffs about admin area.
 Or you can directly add here some specific hooks related to administration WordPress filters, like `menu_order` or `admin_head`.

-The Product Generator of WPDK Developer Center adds automatically for you the declaration and the definition of the `WPDKTestPluginAdmin` object.
-This object handles for you some common tasks related to the admin area of WordPress; for example, it creates automatically for you a sample menu item in the dashboard menu with the name of your plugin, your plugin logo, and two related menu items, already hooked to specific methods of the object instance.

-You can choose to write directly in this method your code specifically related to the admin side of WordPress; or you can choose to extend the functionality of `WPDKTestPluginAdmin` object.
-In both cases, your plugin will gain more readability and flow comprehension.

 @page            page_sample Samples